A Gentle Start

 \(s\colon\) SDP Cones

 The cone with subscript \(s\) represents the SDP cones.
-One SOCP cone is defined as the set
+One SDP cone is defined as the set

 \[\left\{\boldsymbol{x}_{s}: \text{vec}^{-1}(\boldsymbol{x}_{s})\succeq_{S_{+}} \mathbf{0}\right\}\]